 Wed - AM and PM

 Thu - AM and PM

 *Classes run across these days and times.
 Detailed timetable information is available from an Education and Career Advisor

 The student tuition fees as published are correct at time of publication and subject to change given individual circumstances at enrolment.
 All enrolments excluding RPL/RCC and Higher Education incur an Amenities fee with a maximum cap of $250

-MaterialsYou will need to buy your own workbooks and stationery and we recommend you buy a calculator and a dictionary.
-We will supply photocopied worksheets and you’ll have access to a wide range of services and facilities at Melbourne Polytechnic, such as vocational counselling, library facilities an language labs
+MaterialsStudents will need to buy their own workbooks and stationary.
+Melbourne Polytechnic recommends they buy a calculator and a dictionary.
+The Institute will supply photocopied worksheets.
+Students will also have access to a wide range of services and facilities at the school such as vocational counselling, library facilities and language labs.